 Margaret Hoffmann works primarily in the drug and medical device arena, assisting pharmaceutical companies in mass tort litigation as well as lawsuits filed within the state of Oregon.

-As co-leader of Schwabe’s Real Estate and Construction industry group, Stephanie Holmberg helps owners, developers, contractors and design professionals resolve disputes at the administrative level and in state and federal courts.
+As leader of Schwabe’s Real Estate and Construction industry group and as a Shareholder in the firm's Litigation Department, Stephanie Holmberg helps owners, developers, contractors and design professionals resolve disputes at the administrative level and in state and federal courts.

 Gigi Hoover has worked in the intellectual property field since 2000, assisting attorneys with all aspects of U.S. and foreign patent prosecution.